RESEARCH IN HUMAN SUBJECTS OTHER THAN CLINICAL TRIALS OF INVESTIGATIONAL MEDICINAL PRODUCTS

 - make any other significant change to the conduct or management of a research site.

-5.3 For clinical investigations of medical devices, changes at non-NHS/HSC sites require review by the REC which reviewed the application for the research.
-The non-NHS/HSC Site Assessment Form along with a Notice of Substantial Amendment and the relevant supporting documentation should be submitted to the Research Ethics Committee.
+6.3 For clinical investigations of medical devices, changes at non-NHS/HSC sites require review by the REC which reviewed the application for the research.
+The non-NHS/HSC Site Assessment Form along with a substantial amendment and the relevant supporting documentation should be submitted to the Research Ethics Committee.

 (a) results in death